Franz Schmidt (footballer): Career

 Schmidt was promoted to Alianza Lima's reserve squad in February 2018.
 On 5 September 2019, Schmidt was loaned out to Peruvian Segunda División club Unión Huaral.
 He made his debut for the club on 12 October 2019 against Sport Loreto.

 In January 2020, Schmidt was loaned out once again, this time alongside his teammate José Gallardo to Peruvian Primera División side Carlos A. Mannucci for the rest of the year.

 In April 2021, Schmidt returned to Unión Huaral once again on a loan deal for the rest of the year.
 On 20 January 2022, Schmidt left Alianza Lima permanently, to join Peruvian Segunda División side Alianza Universidad.

+Ahead of the 2024 season, Schmidt signed a one-year deal with Peruvian Primera División side Cusco FC.
+In December 2024, Schmidt moved to Los Chankas.